jolisper/music-utils/README.md

 To Do
 -----
-  * Add support to note alterations
+  * Add more rspec examples

 Copyright
 ---------